About Craig and CraigHartranft.net

 In the mid-Nineties, I had the fortune of being published for the first time as a non-fiction writer.
 I was the managing editor of monthly magazine for a local Christian non-profit organization with international reach.
 I routinely wrote op-ed pieces, but mostly articles about Christian faith and living.
 Over a short two years, I might have had 24 to 30 articles published.
 No, I did not get paid for this.

 Around that same time, I began revisiting my fiction writing.
 Mostly, I write in the genres of crime fiction, mystery, and fantasy, all with overtones of humor and satire, for adults and teen readers.
-As you can tell from the photo above, I have many tales to tell.
+Swimming in my imagination, I have many tales to tell.

 It if sounds like writing, I rewrite it.
 Or, if proper usage gets in the way, it may have to go.
 I can’t allow what we learned in English composition to disrupt the sound and rhythm of the narrative.